 What Is Codependency?

-However, since codependency is a term that often is unclear, or confusing, even though many people resonate with it, I wanted to create a clear definition of it.
-My definition of codependency is featured in both of my books; The Codependency Recovery Plan: A 5-Step Guide to Understand, Accept and Break Free from the Codependent Cycle and The Codependency Workbook: Simple Practices for Developing and Maintaining Your Independence.
+My definition of codependency that is featured in both of my books; The Codependency Recovery Plan: A 5-Step Guide to Understand, Accept and Break Free from the Codependent Cycle and The Codependency Workbook: Simple Practices for Developing and Maintaining Your Independence is:

 Codependency is the process in which people’s focus on the world is external, so they seek their worth, and proof of their worth, from others rather than using an internal compass.
 Their focus is on “other worth,” instead of “self-worth.”
 A person who is codependent doesn’t believe in their inherent value, so they believe they need external measures to “prove” their merit.

-A classic example of codependency is a person believing their spouse’s addiction is proof of their worthlessness.
-This false belief then leads to another false belief which is that if their spouse recovers then, they will have worth and value.
-These beliefs will then drive them to spend much of their energy trying to fix, or heal, their spouse.
+A classic example of codependency is a person believing their partner’s addiction is proof of their worthlessness.
+This false belief leads to another false belief which is that if their spouse recovers they will have proven themselves to have worth and value.
+These beliefs drive this person to spend much of their energy trying to fix, or heal, their partner.
 This will likely lead to a cycle of resentment between both spouses; the codependent partner will resent that they can’t “fix” the other and thereby, are still “worthless,” and the addicted partner will resent trying to be changed or controlled.

 Interdependent relationships are mature, healthy and stable ones.
 They are made up of two adults who each have self-love and self-respect and are clear on their personal needs.
 Each person in the relationship is responsible to either meet their own needs or seek support when they need assistance.
 And since, they also have other-love and other-respect, when they need support, they communicate their needs kindly and clearly.
 They also understand the ongoing need for compromise and negotiation because both people know they matter equally.